yuqiii-wang/KnowledgeNotes/math/ai/nlp/llm/llm_rag.md

 ## Hallucination Issues

-Hallucination refers to LLM generated content having no truth from stored documents but from its own "imagination".
+Hallucination refers to the generated content that is nonsensical or unfaithful to the provided source content.

+By definition, there are

-* Faithfulness: fit to input content, user provided documents
+* Faithfulness: LLM outputs agree with input content, chat history, user provided documents

-* Factualness: fit to common sense
+* Factualness: LLM outputs agree with to common sense

+Accordingly, there are

+* Intrinsic Hallucination: conflicts found within existing documents/chats

+* Extrinsic Hallucination: generated contents are out of "imagination"/nonsensical

+### Reasons and Remediation

+* Corpus have conflicts of info, need to filter out false info from training set
+* Top-p text generation scheme and randomness introduce uncertainty of generating contents, use less scholastic methods
+* Training data enhancement by providing few-shot intermediate input, so that LLMs know how to deduct the logic